|

 - Hershey, PA - Home of Hershey Chocolate "The sweetest place on Earth"

-- Fleetwood, PA - original location of the "Body by Fleetwood" plant
+- Fleetwood, PA - Original "Body by Fleetwood" plant

 - Allentown, PA - Company offices, hub of the system, main yard (a modern rider hump).
-It is also the terminus for short-distance passenger service to New York.<./li>
+Also the terminus for short-distance passenger service to New York.

 - Bayonne, NJ - Refinery and chemicals

-- Greenville in Jersey City, NJ - Busy waterfront car float operations
+- Greenville neighborhood of Jersey City, NJ - Busy waterfront car float operations

 |